-Exceptions Who to contact Admissions to school Admissions authority - details are provided on the admissions section of the relevant Academy website.
-Please contact the academy if you cannot access the information on the website.
+Exceptions Who to contact Admissions to school Admissions authority - details are provided on the admissions section of the relevant School website.
+Please contact the school if you cannot access the information on the website.

 Statutory assessments of Special Educational Needs Local Authority carrying out the assessment.
 Matters likely to require a Child Protection investiga- tion Complaints about child protection matters are handled under the Child Protection and Safeguarding policy and in accordance with relevant statutory guidance.
-Please contact the Designated Safeguarding Lead at the relevant Academy Please contact the Academy if you cannot access the information on the website.
+Please contact the Designated Safe- guarding Lead at the relevant School Please contact the school if you cannot access the information on the website.
 If you have serious concerns, you may wish to contact the relevant Local Authority Designated Officer.
-Exclusion from school Parents and carers may use Academy procedures to challenge permanent exclusions and fixed term exclusions.
-Details of the processes to follow are provided in the documentation provided at the time of the exclusion.
-In the event of queries please contact the Academy for further details
+Exclusion from school Parents and carers may use School procedures to challenge permanent exclusions and fixed term suspensions.
+Details of the processes to follow are provided in the documenta- tion provided at the time of the exclusion.
+In the event of queries please contact the school for further details

 Whistleblowing We have an internal whistleblowing procedure for all our employees, including temporary staff and contractors.
-A copy is avail- able on Academy and Trust websites.
-Please contact admin@oak- trust.org if you cannot access the information via the websites.
+A copy is avail- able on School and Trust websites.
+Please contact admin@oaktrust.org if you cannot access the infor- mation via the websites.
 Volunteer staff who have concerns should complain through the complaints procedure.
 The Secretary of State for Education is the prescribed person for matters relating to education for whistle-blowers in education who do not want to raise matters direct with their employer.
-Referrals can be made at: www.education.gov.uk/contactus Staff grievances and disci- plinary procedures The Trust has staff grievance and discipline policies and procedures and a code of conduct in place.
-Complainants are not informed of the outcomes of actions under these procedures Staff conduct Complaints about staff will be dealt with under the Trust's internal procedures, if appropriate.
+Referrals can be made at: www.education.gov.uk/contactus Staff grievances and disciplinary procedures The Trust has staff grievance and discipline policies and procedures and a code of conduct in place.
+Complainants are not in- formed of the outcomes of actions under these procedures Staff conduct Complaints about staff will be dealt with under the Trust's internal procedures, if appropriate.
 Complainants will not be informed of any disciplinary actions taken against a staff member because of a complaint.
 However, the complainant will be notified that the matter is being addressed.
-Complaints about services provided by external bodies using a school's premises or facilities.
-Providers should be contacted directly and have their own procedures for such eventualities.
-Appeals relating to internal assessment decisions for external qualifications Separate appeals procedures apply.
-Please contact the Academy for further details.
-Withdrawal from the curriculum The right of withdrawal does not apply to other areas of the curriculum where religious matters may be spontaneously raised by pupils or arise in other subjects such as history or citizenship.
+Complaints about services provided by external bodies using a school's premises or facilities. vided by external bodies for such eventualities. g a school's premises Appeals relating to internal assessment decisions for external qualifications Separate appeals procedures apply.
+Please contact the school for further details.